 - Demonstrate to Consular Officer that he/she will return to home country (show permanent employment in the home country, business or financial connections, close family ties, etc.)

-- Not receive a salary from a U.S. source, although he/she may receive expense allowance or reimbursement for expenses incidental to temporary stay
+- Not receive a salary from a U.S. source, although they may receive expense allowance or reimbursement for expenses incidental to temporary stay (same is true for a Visa Waiver visitor to NC State)

 - Honorarium payments for lecturing or guest teaching are possible, but these activities cannot last longer than 9 days at any single institution or organization, and the B-1 visa holder must not accept such payments from more than 5 institutions within a 6 month period.

-Note: A B-1 holder is NOT allowed to work or perform professional services for NC State.
+Note: A B-1 holder (or person admitted via the VWP) is NOT allowed to work or perform professional services for NC State.

 - Participation in scientific, educational, professional, or business conventions, conferences or seminars

-- Undertaking independent research that benefits the B-1 holder, not the sponsoring institution (NC State) (e.g., he/she can research in the NC State library to prepare dissertation, but cannot work in NC State labs doing work that NC State would normally hire someone to do).
+- Undertaking independent research that benefits the B-1 holder/Visa Waiver visitor, not the sponsoring institution (NC State) (e.g., the visitor can research in the NC State library to prepare dissertation, but cannot work in NC State labs doing work that NC State would normally hire someone to do).

 - Commercial transactions